 - Involvement in the community

 This makes it easy to position your products and services in the market when you know how your target audience thinks.
-It also lets you explore what kind of things your customers like and spend on, so you can explore new products and market opportunities.
+You can explore what your customers like and spend on to find new products and market opportunities.

 Examples of psychographic segmentation:

-- Johnie Walker’s White Walker Scotch Whisky, introduced during the final season of the Game of Thrones TV series to entice fans.;
+- Johnie Walker’s White Walker Scotch Whisky was introduced during the final season of the Game of Thrones TV series to entice fans.

 - Harley Davidson’s messaging has always positioned itself among the rebellious, thrill-seeking bike lovers of America.